 What does it look like?

-A modular programme of up to six days in total, completed at the delegate’s own pace, over a minimum of four months.
+A modular programme of up to six days in total, completed over three to four months.
 Each module builds personal learning and the ability to help others use quality improvement techniques.

-- Human Dimensions of change (2 days) How to engage others and work with them to make changes locally.
-Building effective relationships.
+- Module 2: Human Dimensions of change (2 days).
+How to engage others and work with them to make changes locally.

 Interest in the programme is extremely high.
 We would encourage you to apply for a place as early as possible.

 The next opportunity to apply for a place is September 2017 – please see below for further details for 2017/early 2018.